ObjectPlayer/ethernaut-ctf/README.md

   - `level-12-privacy/`: Scripts for the Privacy challenge
     - `execute-privacy-exploit.ts`: Executes the privacy exploit to unlock the contract using the PrivacyExploit contract
     - `read-privacy-key.ts`: Directly reads the key from storage and unlocks the contract
+  - `level-13-gatekeeper-1/`: Scripts for the GatekeeperOne challenge
+    - `execute-gatekeeper-one-exploit.ts`: Executes the GatekeeperOne exploit to bypass all three gates
   - `verify.ts`: Utility for manually verifying contracts on block explorers
 - `utils/`: Contains utility functions and configurations
   - `network-config.ts`: Network configuration for automatic contract verification